Health Education 008 - "Contemporary Health" Online Course

 Students are responsible for logging in to the ANGEL program during the first few days of the semester and starting the course.
 E-mail reminders are not sent.
 It is the student's responsibility to do this.

-• The Spring 2012 session starts on Monday, January 30, 2012.
-This course follow the regular 16-week semester schedule and is NOT a self-paced course where students can complete the course at their own pace.
+• The Fall 2012 session starts on Monday, August 27, 2012.
+This course follow the regular 15-week (plus Final Exam Week) semester schedule and is NOT a self-paced course where students can complete the course at their own pace.

 Please note: It is the students responsibility to log in to the ANGEL program during the first few days of the semester and start the course.